lucasmoten/gm-license-counts/README.md

 CSV Output File: mesh.greymatter.io-license-counts.2020-12-17.csv
 ```

-The output JSON and CSV files are useful as inputs for reporting.
+The output JSON and CSV files are useful as inputs for rendering reports.

 ## kubectl-count.sh